mtlh/go-vercel-postgres/README.md

 # Go + Vercel Functions + Postgres

-Instructions on how to create an api layer with Go, all hosted on vercel and connecting to a postgres database.
+Instructions on how to create an API layer with Go and common usage routes, all hosted on vercel and connecting to a postgres database.

 <table>
   <tr>